The Serpent's Egg (film): Production

+The film was released one year after Bergman had left Sweden for West Germany following a tax-evasion charge.
+The film was shot in Munich, where Bergman was residing.

+Bergman’s first choice for the male lead was Dustin Hoffman; however, Hoffman declined the role, as did Robert Redford, Richard Harris, and Peter Falk.
+Ultimately, the role went to David Carradine.
 Elliott Gould claimed that Bergman had written the lead role for him, but that producer Dino De Laurentiis overruled it, with David Carradine cast in his place.

-The film was released one year after Bergman had left Sweden for West Germany following a tax-evasion charge.
+The film was produced on a budget—considered substantial at the time—of 9.2 million Deutsche Marks.
+Production designer Rolf Zehetbauer constructed a complete replica of Berlin’s historic Bergmannstraße on the studio grounds at Geiselgasteig for The Serpent’s Egg.
+Bergman’s decision to have a horse killed for a scene—in which starving Berliners hack a horse carcass to pieces—sparked considerable controversy.

+Through the film, Bergman sought to come to terms with the admiration he had harbored for fascism during his youth.

+The film opened in cinemas in West Germany on October 26, 1977, and in Bergman’s native Sweden on October 28, 1977.
+The film premiered in the United States on January 26, 1978, and in cinemas in East Germany on May 16, 1980.

 Reception

 The Serpent's Egg opened to mostly negative reviews from critics.
 In the Chicago Reader, Dave Kehr opined that Bergman "comes very close to camp" and argued that the suffering throughout the work "... has no shape or substance, apart from pointing out that Nazis and their progenitors were not nice people."
 Roger Ebert wrote that "... there is no form, no pattern, and when Bergman tries to impose one by artsy pseudo-newsreel footage and a solemn narration, he reminds us only of the times he has used both better."

 The film continues to receive mostly negative reviews and holds a rating of 20% on Rotten Tomatoes from 20 reviews.